Highland Games in Moray Speyside

 Where to see the Highland Games in Moray Speyside

 Dufftown Highland Games are held on the last Saturday in July.
 The games date back to 1892.
 There are a variety of events including hill races.
-If your visiting the are you might want to participate in the overseas race!
+If you are visiting the area you might want to participate in the overseas race!
+Dufftown Highland Games latest information and this year’s date.
+Dufftown is known as the whisky capital of the world!